Each year, Americans observe National Hispanic Heritage

 abusers into treatment fuel the city's persistently stratospheric rates.”
 To read

 more please see this article that goes in depth on DC’s substance abuse rate.
+Since September SWOTDC has taken much interest into finding

 more information to help with this issue.
 In September SWOTDC held meetings